What is branding?

 1. Document your mission statement, vision, and values

 Before you create a brand, you must define your company’s mission, vision, and values.
+This is an important part of your overall brand strategy.

 Consider and assess what makes your company special.
 Why does your company exist, and what values are essential?